mxagar/advanced_ml_techniques/README.md

 **Select a topic and go its Github link.**

-:construction: *Work is on-going, so maybe some of my notes are not finished...*
+:construction: *Work is ongoing, so some of my notes may not be finished...*

 Mikel Sagardia, 2023.
 No guarantees.